Fellsmarch/DoW-Troop-Counters/readme.md

 # DoW Troop Counters
-This program allows you to find the units in Dawn of War: Soulstorm that do the most damage to a unit of your choice (the unit which counters another unit).
+Dawn of War Troop Counters allows you to find the units in Dawn of War: Soulstorm that do the most damage to a unit of your choice (the unit which counters another unit).
 The GUI only runs on Windows, but the python script will work to generate the data files that are displayed in the GUI.

 # Usage
 1. Download the packaged release [here](https://github.com/Fellsmarch/DoW-Troop-Counters/releases)